bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 * rerender the Yome

 These side effects are the absolutely unavoidable in an interactive system.
-Becasue there is no way for us to live without them, I'm going to call them the **essential complexity** of the program.
+Because there is no way for us to live without them, I'm going to call them the **essential complexity** of the program.

 There are innumerable ways to express how the state is changed and the